-This, then, was the man into whose Mingling thus familiarly among the hands were to be entrusted, first, the con-
+This, then, was the man into whose Mingling thus familiarly among the hands were to be entrusted, first, the conguajiras, in their own costume, and, as fidence, and secondly, the lives of those en-

 CHAPTER II.

 THE BATTLE OF CARDINAS.